cgiff9/tmfuck/README.md

 ```
 If your OS does not provide xxHash, or you wish not to use your OS's package, the provided script [xxhash_conf.sh](../main/xxhash_conf.sh) can reconfigure the source files and download the necessary xxHash source files for you:
 ```
-./xxhash_conf.sh local
 ./xxhash_conf.sh download
-make localtmf
+make tmf
 ```
 Then you'll have a tmf binary compiled with the downloaded xxhash source files.
-If you wish to recompile using your system's installed xxHash library, you can reset the tmf source files and compile normally:
+If you wish to recompile using your system's installed xxHash library, you can move or remove the downloaded xxHash files and compile again:
 ```
-./xxhash_conf.sh system
+rm src/xxhash.*
 make tmf
 ```